Vietnam Historical Trip. Day 3: Ho Chi Minh City

 An act of preparing the booby traps bomb

-Apart from experiencing to crawl in the tunnels, you also can try ire an AK-47 rifle on a shooting range and even eat a meal featuring typical foods that soldiers living in the tunnels would have eaten.
+Apart from experiencing crawling in the tunnels, you also can try firing an AK-47 rifle on a shooting range and even eat a meal featuring typical foods that soldiers living in the tunnels would have eaten.

 Who wants to order soldier's boot